espeon65536/APNecrodancer/README.md

 # APNecrodancer
-Synchrony mod for Archipelago integration
+Crypt of the NecroDancer v3.0 mod for [Archipelago](https://archipelago.gg/) integration